chunhualiao/freeCompilerCamp/compiler-classroom/_posts/2019-09-25-rose-ast-modification.markdown

 cat /home/freecc/source/rose_src/tests/nonsmoke/functional/roseTests/astInterfaceTests/buildFunctionCalls.C
 ```

-A general function call contains return type, function name and parameters.
-We'll define them all.
-After creating a new node based on those information, we add the node to the existing AST tree.
+A C function call contains a return type, function name and one or more parameters.
+We'll build a new piece of AST for all of them.
+After creating a new subtree based on those information, we attach the subtree to the existing AST tree.
 In the source file, line 35-44 are the essential code to insert the new function call.
 Line 36 claims the return type for the new function.
-Line 37-39 are creating its parameter list.
+Line 37-39 create its parameter list.
 Line 40 generates a statement of function call.
 Finally, line 44 inserts this function call right before the return statement in the main function.

 ```
 ...